 Any student called up for active military duty during the semester will be offered the following options:

-- If the faculty member(s) deem that the best solution is to take a withdrawal from the classes, the student may withdraw and receive a refund of tuition and fees for the impacted course(s).
+- If the faculty member(s) deem that the best solution is to take a withdrawal from the classes, the student may withdraw and receive a refund of tuition and fees for the impacted classes.
 The faculty member(s) must report this recommendation on the add/drop form and notify the department chair and the registrar of the decision.
 The refund will be directed to the individual or agency that paid the tuition and fees for the semester.
-(If the Illinois Veterans Grant paid, the refund will be directed to IVG.)

 To qualify for the option listed, the student must present a copy of the active duty orders to the Registration and Records office prior to leaving for active duty.